-SELF-INITIATION OF CIRCUMVENTION INQUIRIES IN AD AND CVD ORDERS

-Under U.S. law, Commerce may conduct a circumvention inquiry when evidence suggests that merchandise subject to an AD or CVD order undergoes a minor alteration that brings the product outside the scope of the order.
+SELF-INITIATION OF CIRCUMVENTION INQUIRIES IN AD AND CVD ORDERS evidence suggests that merchandise subject to an AD or CVD order undergoes a minor alteration that brings the product outside the scope of the order.
 Commerce may also conduct circumvention inquiries when evidence suggests that merchandise subject to an order is completed or assembled in the United States or third countries from parts and components imported from the country subject to the order.
 Commerce can also find that later-developed merchandise (i.e., merchandise developed after the initiation of an AD/CVD investigation) may also be covered by an existing order.